jakearchibald/jakearchibald.com/static-build/posts/2021/04/f1-perf-part-8/index.md

 });
 ```

 The McLaren script waits for `DOMContentLoaded` before it does its work, and because those scripts in rows 55-57 are parser-blocking, they delay `DOMContentLoaded`.
-The McLaren script shouldn't wait for `DOMContentLoaded`; by being at the end of the `<body>` they know the relevant content has already been parsed.
+The McLaren script shouldn't wait for `DOMContentLoaded`; by being at the end of the `<body>` it can rely on the relevant DOM being there already.

 Row 59 looks like an XHR/fetch which also delays content appearing on the page.
 However, I don't see this when I visit the site, so I haven't been able to dig into it.